 CFPC developed and implemented the Alcohol Risk Assessment and Intervention (ARAI) module.
 The ARAI was a paper-based resource and education package for clinicians conducting routine screening and brief interventions for alcohol problems.
 The package was highly training-dependent and the CFPC engaged in an extensive national program to train family physicians to use of the screening tools and brief intervention guidelines.

-The Canadian Centre on Substance Abuse (CCSA) has a legislated mandate to provide national leadership and evidence-informed analysis and advice to mobilize collaborative efforts to reduce alcohol- and other drug-related harms.
+The Canadian Centre on Substance Use and Addiction (CCSA) has a legislated mandate to provide national leadership and evidence-informed analysis and advice to mobilize collaborative efforts to reduce alcohol- and other drug-related harms.

 CCSA has a 20-year history of accomplishments that have advanced knowledge and understanding in the substance abuse field.
 CCSA has been and remains a leading partner in major national initiatives, including